Mtalhaikram/nft-dapp/README.md

-# NFT dApp - MetaMask Integration
+# NFT dApp - Connect Your Wallet & Mint NFTs

-A modern Next.js dApp for minting NFTs with MetaMask wallet integration.
+A modern Next.js dApp that allows users to connect their MetaMask wallet and mint NFTs directly from the website.
+Built with wagmi, viem, and Tailwind CSS.

-## Features
+## 🚀 Features

-- 🔗 **MetaMask Wallet Connection** - Connect your wallet with one click
-- 🎨 **NFT Minting** - Mint NFTs using smart contract
-- 📊 **Transaction Status** - Real-time transaction tracking
+- **Wallet Integration**: Connect MetaMask and other wallets seamlessly
-- 🎯 **Custom URIs** - Mint NFTs with custom metadata
+- **NFT Minting**: Mint NFTs with custom metadata URIs
+- **Network Support**: Works with Sepolia testnet, localhost, and mainnet
+- **Real-time Updates**: Live contract data and transaction status
-- 📱 **Responsive Design** - Works on all devices
+- **Responsive Design**: Beautiful UI that works on all devices
+- **Error Handling**: Comprehensive error messages and user feedback
-- 🌙 **Dark Mode** - Beautiful dark/light theme support
+- **Dark Mode**: Beautiful dark/light theme support

 ## Smart Contract